 - Promoted and helped bring attention to over 7,000 different cultural events and creative entrepreneurs around Central Indiana through our print & digital magazines and social media channels

-- Launched the PATTERN Creative Fellowship Program which has graduated nine Fellows, and is currently hosting four Fellows
+- Launched the PATTERN Creative Fellowship Program which has graduated eleven Fellows, and is currently hosting three Fellows

 - Launched a Creative Services program which provides our partner clients with creative tools, and, as importantly, generates revenue for our organization while providing hands-on professional development opportunities for our Fellows and interns.